-TAPS Training consist of 6 training courses, of which 5 are ready and 1 under construction.
+TAPS Training consist of 6 training courses.

-The TAPS Training:
+The TAPS Training courses:

 The Training is split in 4 levels: